-The Human Rights Clinic of Columbia Law School and the American Civil Liberties Union represent Jessica Lenahan, formerly Gonzales, in Jessica Gonzales v.
+Columbia Law School's Human Rights Clinic and the American Civil Liberties Union represent Jessica Lenahan, formerly Gonzales, in Jessica Lenahan (Gonzales) v.
 United States of America.
-Gonzales, whose daughters were abducted by her estranged husband in 1999 and killed after the police repeatedly refused to enforce her domestic violence restraining order against him, went before the Inter-American Commission on Human Rights on March 2, 2007, after all domestic avenues of justice were closed to her.
+Lenahan, whose daughters were abducted by her estranged husband in 1999 and killed after the police repeatedly refused to enforce her domestic violence restraining order against him, went before the Inter-American Commission on Human Rights on March 2, 2007, after all domestic avenues of justice were closed to her.

 In August 2011, the Inter-American Commission issued a landmark decision which found the United States responsible for human rights violations against Jessica and her three deceased children.
-Jessica Lenahan (Gonzales) v the United States is the first case brought by a domestic violence survivor against the U.S. before an international body.
-The IACHR ruling also sets forth comprehensive recommendations for changes to U.S.law and policy pertaining to domestic violence.
+Jessica Lenahan (Gonzales) v. the United States is the first case brought by a domestic violence survivor against the U.S. before an international body.
+The IACHR ruling sets forth comprehensive recommendations for changes to U.S. law and policy pertaining to domestic violence.

-In September 2008, the Inter-American Commission approved HRI's request for a merits hearing.
-The merits hearing in Jessica Gonzales v United States took place before the Inter-American Commission on Oct.
-22, 2008.
-The case involves the affirmative obligations of law enforcement to respond to domestic violence and protect victims, and the United States’ responsibility to provide a remedy when those obligations are not fulfilled.
-Prior to the hearing, eight amicus briefs were submitted in support of Jessica Lenahan by over 70 individuals and organizations, and Professor Jeffrey Fagan submitted an expert report about the appropriate standards for police response to domestic violence in the U.S. At the hearing, Jessica Lenahan issued a victim’s statement.
-Professor Jeffrey Fagan from Columbia Law School gave expert testimony.
-Ms. Lenahan’s lawyers, Caroline Bettinger-Lopez (Columbia HRI), Steven Watt (ACLU HRP), and Lenora Lapidus (ACLU WRP) represented Ms. Lenahan at the hearing.
+In 2008, the Commission held a merits hearing to decide whether the U.S and the State of Colorado violated the human rights of Ms. Lenahan and her children, specifically the rights to life, nondiscrimination, family life/unity, due process, petition the government, and the rights of domestic violence victims and their children to special protections.
+Two pivotal issues in the case were the affirmative obligations of law enforcement to respond to domestic violence and protect victims, and the United States’ responsibility to provide a remedy when those obligations are not fulfilled.
+Amicus briefs in support of Jessica Lenahan were filed on behalf of more than 70 individuals and organizations.
+Professor Jeffrey Fagan submitted an expert report regarding the standards that govern police responses to domestic violence in the U.S. and gave testimony at the hearing.
+At the hearing, Jessica Lenahan provided her own statement as well.
+Ms. Lenahan’s lawyers, Caroline Bettinger-Lopez (formerly of the Human Rights Institute), Steven Watt (ACLU Human Rights Program), and Lenora Lapidus (ACLU Women's Rights Project) represented Ms. Lenahan at the hearing.
 The United States was represented by Kevin Baumert from the State Department, as well as Jennifer Kaplan from the DOJ Office for Violence Against Women and Eric Zipporin, the Town of Castle Rock Town Attorney.